jimmymathews/gman/readme.md

 - Mac/Windows support
 - Export to BibTex
 - Export to plain text
-- Unicode Greek letters and superscripts/subscripts for math notes (needs the wide chars from `ncursesw`)
 - Figure out `ncurses` colors to get more than 8 choices
 - Create complete sub-graphs ("cliques") on ([small!](https://en.wikipedia.org/wiki/Factorial)) selections